GFirmer/Chem-Ed-Doctorate/README.md

 <h2>Other Education Projects</h2>

-<p>As a teacher-turned-PhD-student, I am doing a terrible job at staying focussed on my specific and narrow project.
+<p>As a teacher-turned-PhD-student, I am doing a terrible job at staying focussed just on my project.
 Here are some of the other things I've been working on.</p>

-<h5>E$$ENTIAL MEDICINE$</h5>
+<h4>E$$ENTIAL MEDICINE$</h4>

+E$$ENTIAL MEDICINE$ is a [Breaking Good](https://www.breakinggoodproject.com/) intiative.
+We are investigating the accesibility of the world's most important medicines, to the people who need them the most.
+I have been working with the team on the school-based project, where we involve school students in our research.
+At the same time, students learn about the importance of chemistry in their everyday lives.
+Read more about our work here:

 [E$$ENTIAL MEDICINE$ Website](https://www.breakinggoodproject.com/essentialmedicines)